Bonds with benefits

 That’s why we’ve put together a handy thematic list of bond ETFs you can invest in.
 You might notice that Bond ETFs appear different from some of the other themes, but they certainly deserve a spot in the collection.
 Bonds are a useful investment to reduce the risk you take with more volatile stocks in your portfolio.
 And therefore really worth delving into.

 In this article, you can read what bonds are, what the difference is between stocks and bonds, what risks and benefits are associated with bond ETFs, and why investing in bond ETFs makes an investor’s life so easy.
-We also discuss the bond ETFs in which you can invest with BUX Zero and include them directly in your BUX Investment Plan.
+We also discuss the bond ETFs in which you can invest with BUX and include them directly in your BUX Investment Plan.

 What is a bond?

 The simplest way to describe bonds is that they’re tradable loans from companies, governments or other organizations.
-And with BUX Zero it’s possible to invest in those loans.
+And with BUX it’s possible to invest in those loans.

 Technically speaking, a bond is a debt instrument which has recorded a specific financial agreement.
 In exchange for the money you lend, as an investor, you will receive a pre-agreed amount in interest at a fixed time (e.g. every year).
 When the term of the loan is over, you will also get back the invested amount.
 It’s that simple.
 But bonds – known as stable investment products with relatively low risk – also have risks.